Benefits and tax credits when you’ve lost your job

 Remember to tell Jobcentre Plus or Jobs and Benefits Office if you go back to work or if your circumstances change.

-You may still be entitled to some help when you go back to work and your income is low.
+You might still be entitled to some help when you go back to work and your income is low.

 For example, if you were getting Jobseeker’s Allowance you might carry on getting Housing Benefit or Working Tax Credit.

-If you are getting Universal Credit, your payments may gradually reduce until your income rises to the point where you’re no longer eligible to get it.
+If you are getting Universal Credit, your payments might gradually reduce until your income rises to the point where you’re no longer eligible to get it.